svgeesus/EuroMPE/Duophonic/Power.md

 To be determined.
 Options for (about) 5V, 8V gates useful.
 Exact level not critical.

 ## Analog power board

+Eurorack power connector, usual 10μF smoothing caps (or greater)?
+Top plane mostly gnd (for low impedance and also cooling) with traces for ±9V5;
+bottom plane gnd (again for cooling), well stitched to top, with traces for ±12V.

 ### LT1763 for 9V5